przemyslawpluta/mongo-edu/README.md

 Options:
   -d     download path                             [required] -u     email address
-  -h     switch from videos (default) to handouts
   --py   pass switch to point to Python
+  --ncc  no check certificate for py3.x < py3.4.x

+Videos:
-  --cw   switch from wiki video lists (default) to courseware --cwd  same as --cw and dumps list of videos to file in -d --co   sequence video files in order of the course --cc   get closed captions
+  --cw   switch from wiki video lists (default) to courseware --cwd  same as --cw and dumps list of videos to file in -d --co   sequence video files in order of the courseware --cc   get closed captions
   --hq   get high quality videos

-  --ncc  no check certificate for py3.x < py3.4.x
+Handouts:
+  -h     switch from videos (default) to handouts
   --uz   unzip handout files
 ```